Testing connection with a wearable

 Note Sleep tracking collects data the night and they are analyzed in real-time.
 This means the watch must stay connected with BT during sleep tracking.

-The Sleep Duration is total sum of all your sleep phases (Light, REM, and Deep), not counting the awake phases - because when awake, you are actually not sleeping.
+Sleep duration is the sum of all your sleep stages (light, REM, and deep), not including waking stages - because you are not really sleeping when you are awake.

-If you wish your Sleep duration is the same as tracking duration:
+If you want your sleep duration to be the same as your tracking duration:

 • Disable the awake detection in Settings → Sleep tracking → Awake detection.

 • You can also try to adjust the sensitivity of each type of settings to get optimal results.
-In most cases, too much awake periods are caused by significant HR peaks.
+In most cases, too many awake periods are caused by significant HR peaks.

-• If you are not sure, where those awake periods come from, please use Left ☰ menu → ic help q Support →ic bug Report a bug, and send us the application log.
+• If you are not sure, where these awake periods are coming from, please use the Left ☰ menu → ic help q Support →ic bug Report a bug, and send us the application log.

 If nothing helps please send us a debug report using Left ☰ menu → ic help q Support →ic bug Report a bug..